nikita-nn/CryptoNoterDocker/README.md

+# I AM NOT AUTHOR OF THIS PROJECT, I OPTIMIZED IT AND SWITCHED IT FOR MODERN TECHNOLOGIES

 ## IMPORTANT NOTE
 I (JayWalker512, aka Brandon Foltz) am NOT the author of this software.
 I forked this repository from it's original author (cryptonoter) to serve as a mirror in case they disappeared and deleted their repository (which they did).